75 (Type 162) 1985 - 1992

 History (contd)

-Various work was done to the car to improve the handling and braking (after the Castle Combe experience!).
+Various work was done to the car to improve the handling and braking.
 This included a change in front suspension geometry and a lowering of the front torsion bars.
-Brake lines were upgraded to braided lines and it was decided to use ATE DoT 5.1 race fluid.
-It was around this time (2010 with @ 65000m on the clock) that the car developed an intermittent electrical problem which would blight the enjoyment of the car for many years to come!
+Brake lines were upgraded to braided lines and it was decided to use DoT 5.1 race fluid.
+It was around this time (2010 with @ 65000m on the clock) that the car developed an intermittent electrical problem which would blight the enjoyment of the car for some years to come.

 Regular fuel and electrical investigations were carried out and numerous parts replaced inc distributors, cables, relays and solenoids etc during annual MoT and services by a number of garages.
-Over the period of 11 years and 10000m the car had a very quiet life and became unfortunately a bit of a "garage queen".
+Over this period the car had a very quiet life and became unfortunately a bit of a "garage queen".

-In Oct 2021 (as I describe in the Competition History section) I gave the car to Chris Snowdon (CSRacing) with the brief "go through it with a fine tooth combe and tell me what's wrong with it.....warts and all.....and from that I'll decide whether to sell it or sort it for good".
-I'd pretty much had my fill of having a car that promised so much but, due to a fault that was proving impossible to fix, underdelivered.
+In Oct 2021 (as I describe in the Competition History section) I gave the car to Chris Snowdon (CSRacing) with the brief "go through it with a fine tooth comb and tell me what's wrong with it.....warts and all.....and from that I'll decide whether to sell it or sort it for good".
+I'd pretty much had my fill of having a car that promised so much but, due to a fault that was proving impossible to fix, constantly underdelivered.
 Well the rest is history as they say!
-Chris did miracles on the car and sorted it out, urgeing me definitely NOT to sell it.
+Chris did miracles on the car, fixing the electrical snag and urging me definitely NOT to sell it.

-As a way of celebrating this new found servicability the car was selected to be displayed at the Goodwood 90's Sunday Breakfast club.
-This also heralded the start of developing the car for Sprinting and Hillclimbing with the outstanding help and expertise from Chris Snowdon and Richard Melvin (living close to Chichester does have so many advantages to the transaxle owner).
+As a way of celebrating this new found serviceability the car was selected to be displayed at the Goodwood 90's Sunday Breakfast club.
+This also heralded the start of developing the car for Sprinting and Hillclimbing with the outstanding help and expertise from Chris and Richard Melvin (living on the Hants-Sussex border does have so many advantages to the transaxle owner).

 I started competing with the car in 2022 with the Classic Marques Sports Car Club who run a Speed Challenge based on a handicap system.
-It works brilliantly and you find yourself swapping places with 100/th sec differences with cars as diverse as Jaguars, TVR's, Porsche's, Reliant Scimitars, MG's etc, etc. I was notable in my first season as the only Alfa Romeo out of @ 80 cars competing as well as the ONLY saloon!
-Not being what you would describe as the ideal tool for the job, the 75 nevertheless has its strengths and certainly got some attention.
-I was featured with the car in the on-line MSUK magazine "Revolution" edition 38 in an article entitled "My first hillclimb".
+It works brilliantly and you find yourself swapping places by 100/th sec differences with cars from the likes of Jaguar, TVR, Porsche, Reliant, MG etc, etc. I was notable in my first season as the only Alfa Romeo out of about 80 cars competing as well as the ONLY saloon!
+Not being what you would describe as the "ideal tool for the job", the 75 nevertheless has its strengths and certainly got some attention.
+I was featured with the car in the on-line MSUK magazine "Revolution" edition 38 in an article entitled "My first hill-climb".
 The car also caught the attention of Sam Dawson from Classic Car magazine (no 509 Aug 22 edition) featuring in the article on the Prescott Historique Festival.
 I'm never short of interest from the people who come through the paddock at all events who just want to know what I'm doing there with an Alfa 75?
-The car continues to be developed in a subtle way (in line with the Blue Book) and trying to keep it looking "in period" as well still pleasureable to drive on road and track.
-With Chris and Richard's help over the last three years the 75 has finally started to become the car I wanted it to be.
+The car continues to be developed in a subtle way (in line with the regulations) and trying to keep it looking "in period" as well as still enjoyable to drive on the road.
+With Chris and Richard's help over the last three years the 75 has started to become the car I always wanted it to be.

-In the autumn of 2018 I made the decision that I wanted to try and Sprint and Hillclimb the car potentially in 2019, more probably in 2020.
+In the autumn of 2018 I decided that I'd like to have a go at sprinting and hillclimbing the car, potentially in 2019, more probably in 2020 (despite the electrical gremlins I was having to deal with).
 This was after watching a Sprint meeting at Goodwood and meeting members of the Classic Marques Sports Car Club.
-The club runs a Speed Challenge Cup based on a calculated handicap system so no matter what car you have, you race all together on a level playing field....full race cars against roadgoing production cars.
+The club runs a Speed Challenge Cup based on a calculated handicap system so no matter what car you have, you race almost on a level playing field....full race cars against roadgoing production cars.
 I was immediately drawn in by the concept as well as the great atmosphere around the paddock.
-My timing wasn't perfect and due to a number of issues, mainly retiring from the Royal Airforce and taking on a new job as well as Covid nothing was really done until Oct 2021.
+My timing wasn't perfect and due to a number of issues, mainly retiring from the Royal Air Force, taking on a new job as well as Covid, nothing really happened until Oct 2021.

-The car was delivered to Chris Snowden Racing - CSR (13/10/21) with the following brief. "please go over the car with a fine tooth comb.....tell me everything that's wrong.....warts and all....and from that I'll decide whether to keep or sell it".
+As explained earlier, the car was delivered to Chris Snowdon Racing - CSR (13/10/21) with the following brief. "please go over the car with a fine tooth comb.....tell me everything that's wrong.....warts and all....and from that I'll decide whether to keep or sell it".

 Chris came back to me in a matter of days and said "whatever you do do not sell that car" along with a number of very pleasing compliments about how it drove.
 I decided to keep the car and Chris agreed to support my desire to sprint and hillclimb in the 2022 season.